c-zhong-ucl-ac-uk/realTRIPS/team.md

 [Bowen Zhang](https://bowenzhang.org/) is based at King's College London, funded by K-CSC.
 He is working on a dissertation titled “Modelling Urban Clusters in Mega-city Region based on Human Mobility Pattern” using mobile phone data in the Great Bay area.

 [Wenlan Zhang] is a PhD student at CASA UCL, started in March 2022.
+She has a background in environmental science and sustainable development.
+Her research interests lie in spatial data analysis, sustainable smart cities, and technology for development.
+Her PhD topic is data justice for development with a case study in Kenya.

 ### Other PhD students working on seperate project